bigbwulf/DevHour/git.md

 ```

 Finally to commit, we use ```git commit``` to commit to the HEAD (but not the remote repository)
+[Commit](https://onlywei.github.io/explain-git-with-d3/#commit) creates a new snapshot of the index and moves the HEAD pointer

 ```bash
 $ git commit -m "Demostrating Commit"